 Preston C of E Primary School has a Planned Admission Number of 60 for the year of entry and places will be allocated up to this number.

 An Admission Limit applies to all other year groups.
 The Admission Limits can be adjusted to reflect the level of resources available in a year group or at the school as well as the class organisation or structure.
 The Admission Limit for Year 1 to 3 is set at 60.
-Year 4 is set at 58, Year 5 and 6 are set at 59.
+Year 4 is set at 58, Year 5 is set at 59 and 6 is set at 58.

 Somerset Local Authority is responsible for co-ordinating all first admission applications (starting school).
 The Starting School booklet ‘A Guide for Parents’ is available on the Somerset County Council website.
 This sets out the primary admission application process and a range of information about all schools and academies in Somerset.
 School place applications can be made online at www.somerset.gov.uk/admissions or on paper application forms which must be returned to the School Admissions Team at Somerset County Council.
 These can be downloaded from the website address above or obtained by calling Somerset Direct on 0300 1232224.
 Parents are responsible for ensuring they make a school place application by the closing date which is 15 January each year.